Oaxaca en la historia y en el mito

 A glossy government-sponsored book about the history of Oaxaca published in 2019, includes this summary about the mural: "Si para un visitante es interesante apreciar estos murales, para un oaxaqueño debe ser obligatorio conocer cada una de sus imágenes y sentirse orgulloso de esta tierra mexicana." ("If it is interesting for a visitor to appreciate these murals, for an Oaxacan it must be mandatory to know each of their images and feel proud of this Mexican land.").
 Unfortunately, under the present regime, visitors are often forbidden from visiting the mural because guards bar access when there are protests in the nearby public square.
 Also, the guards have orders to refuse entry to viewers when the governor is holding meetings.

-The distinguished historian, Francie Chassen-López wrote in 1989, "la historia de Oaxaca es muy poco conocida (the history of Oaxaca is very little known).
+The distinguished historian, Francie Chassen-López wrote in 1989, "la historia de Oaxaca es muy poco conocida" ("the history of Oaxaca is very little known").
 Understanding what Arturo García Bustos tells us about the history of this region in Oaxaca en la historia y en el mito is a good place to start, to understand some, but not all, aspects of the history of Oaxaca.
-Presentations about the mural have been delivered in the cultural center called the Oaxaca Lending Library.
+Presentations in about the mural, in English, have been delivered in the cultural center called the Oaxaca Lending Library.
 These presentations include a visit to the mural when access is permitted.

 Opposition to Arturo García Bustos painting the mural

 Mural by Rodolfo Morales located in Ocotlán de Morales, Oaxaca.

-The contract to paint the mural was granted without competition, by the governor Eliseo Jiménez Ruiz after an initial conservation with the brother of García Bustos and of course a longer conversation and demonstration of a partial mock-up by the artist, hurriedly cobbled together in a local restaurant.
+The contract to paint the mural was granted without competition, by the governor Eliseo Jiménez Ruiz after an initial conversation with the brother of García Bustos.
+Ruiz and Bustos followed up with a longer conversation and demonstration of a partial mock-up by the artist, hurriedly cobbled together in a local restaurant.

-In the 1950s, Arturo García Bustos had taught art in Oaxaca at the Universidad Autónoma Benito Juárez de Oaxaca (UABJO) to Francisco Toledo and other Oaxacan artists.
+Bustos was not new to Oaxaca.
+In the 1950s, he had taught art at the Universidad Autónoma Benito Juárez de Oaxaca (UABJO) to Francisco Toledo and other Oaxacan artists.
 He at that time traveled extensively in the state, until he was released from his teaching for his Marxist views, after he returned to Oaxaca from a trip to Russia in 1958.

 García Bustos was not from Oaxaca.
-Whereas famous Mexican artists Rufino Tamayo, Francisco Toledo and Rodolfo Morales were from Oaxaca City or the State of Oaxaca, but they had not completed any murals in Oaxaca before Garcia Bustos started.
+Whereas famous Mexican artists Rufino Tamayo, Francisco Toledo and Rodolfo Morales were from Oaxaca City or the State of Oaxaca, although they had not completed any murals in Oaxaca before Garcia Bustos started.

 Mural by Rufino Tamayo in the Museo Nacional de las culturas, historic center, Mexico City, Mexico.

-On May 27, 1978, The Oaxacan artist Rufino Tamayo published a letter to the editor stating that the artistic experience of García Bustos, known better for his engravings, "nada tiene que ver con la pintura y mucho menos con la pintura mural." ("his engravings have nothing to do with painting, much less with mural painting.")
-On June 5, 1978, 18 Oaxacans, from different professional and artistic domains wrote a letter to the editor supporting Garcia Bustos.
+After he started, opposition to Bustos painting the mural grew.
+On 27 May 1978, The Oaxacan artist Rufino Tamayo published a letter to the editor stating that the artistic experience of García Bustos, known better for his engravings, "nada tiene que ver con la pintura y mucho menos con la pintura mural." ("his engravings have nothing to do with painting, much less with mural painting.")
+However, after additional exchanges, on 5 June 1978, 18 Oaxacans, from different professional and artistic areas wrote a letter to the editor supporting García Bustos.